dignajar/another-ldap-auth/README.md

       targetPort: 9000
 ```

-Manifest for the application you want to add authentication.
-You can remove the comments and send as variable `Required groups` to filter more the users.
+Ingress manifest for the application you want to add authentication.
+You can remove the un-comment and send headers as variables such as `Required groups`.
 ```
 ---
 apiVersion: extensions/v1beta1